ALL the Ways to Tackle Your Tired-Looking Eyes

 And that’s partly because under eye skin hides a layer of fat which keeps the area plump and smooth when we’re younger.
 Sadly that fat can shift downwards as we age, resulting in a hollow look, while the thinning of the skin over it can make the effect even more obvious.

-Retinol: Similarly to treating dark circles, one of the aims here is to strengthen the skin around the eyes, so a retinol like the Dr Dennis Gross can be really helpful here too.
+Retinol: Similarly to treating dark circles, one of the aims here is to strengthen the skin around the eyes, so a retinol like Dr Dennis Gross’ can be really helpful here too.

 Injectibles: One fix that I haven’t tried myself but which is commonly used to treat tear troughs is filler injections.
 Adminstered into the hollow area they can temporarily plump and fill, with effects lasting between six months and a year.
-If going down this route, again take time to find a fully qualified doctor or medical aesthetician and make sure you feel comfortable in their hands before you go ahead.
+Dr Parsa agrees that “There are some patients with skin so thin that you can actually see the muscle underneath, giving an appearance of a dark circle.”

 Culprit 4.
 Lines and Wrinkles